dlt-hub/dlt/docs/website/docs/general-usage/schema.md

 print(pipeline.default_schema.to_pretty_yaml())
 ```
 This will display a structured YAML representation of your schema, showing details like tables, columns, data types, and metadata, including version, version_hash, and engine_version.

+## Export and import schema files

+Please follow the guide on [how to adjust a schema](../walkthroughs/adjust-a-schema.md) to export and import `yaml`
+schema files in your pipeline.

+## Attaching schemas to sources

+We recommend to not create schemas explicitly.
+Instead, user should provide a few global schema
+settings and then let the table and column schemas to be generated from the resource hints and the
+data itself.

 The `dlt.source` decorator accepts a schema instance that you can create yourself and modify in
 whatever way you wish.
 The decorator also support a few typical use cases: